sipgate/li-simulator-x1x2x3/README.md

 ```

-The dependency above will provide the JUnit tests and those will talk to the REST api of the LI ADMF simulator.
+The dependency above will provide the JUnit tests and those will talk to the REST API of the LI ADMF simulator.
 The
 simulator will then talk to your NE via X1.
 Thus, you will also need a running instance of the Simulator.
 See [Configuring the simulator](#configuring-the-simulator) for more details on how to configure the simulator backend
 to talk to your Network Element instead.